Understanding the pros and cons of Angular Development

 Mongo [ no SQL database], Express [ Middleware ], Angular [ Frontend Framework ], Node js [ Runtime Environment ].

 While developers can choose different flavors of other databases, middleware, etc too but angular is only an excellent fit in a stack very much like this.

-For example, making a transactional style fintech application in angular is quite challenging due to an async based flow introduced by observables which are responsible for all the REST calls.
+For example, making a transactional style fintech application in angular is quite challenging due to an async-based flow introduced by observables which are responsible for all the REST calls.

 This has both its advantages and disadvantages, leading to a high learning curve.

-One of the key reasons why angular is not in favor of enterprises style companies is the difficulty in porting legacy js/jquery based code to angular style architecture.
+One of the key reasons why angular is not in favor of enterprises style companies is the difficulty in porting legacy js/jquery-based code to angular-style architecture.

 With a very fast and iterative development cycle with new versions of angular coming out and the community churning out new features enterprises find it challenging to keep up the pace with the system.

-Also, development time and cost of resources allocated to achieve this have to be considered as well.
+Also, the development time and cost of resources allocated to achieve this have to be considered as well.